Shade is not just green

 Primulas (Spring flowering varieties) © Veronica Lopes for Windyrigde Garden Centre

 Other options include: Astrantia with its lovely pincushion flowers, the Dicentra (Bleeding Heart) for its delicate drooping flowers, the Bergenia for its bright flowers over evergreen foliage that will tolerate dryness, a great addition under trees.
-And, of course, the star in shade for its early bloom and the huge variety: the Helleborus.
-(Full article on this absolute must-have).
+And, of course, the star in shade for its early bloom and the huge variety: the Helleborus. ( There is a full article on this absolute must in The Journal )

 Dicentras © Veronica Lopes for Windyrigde Garden Centre